masterjaneza/Image-Behind-The-Text-----V2/README.md

-# ✨ MasterJaneza V2 | Neon Text Card UI
+# ✨ Image Behind Text | V2 - Neon Style

 Welcome to **Version 2** of the "Image Behind Text" concept — now reimagined with a dark, cyber-glass aesthetic, animated gradients, and glowing text.
 No JavaScript.
 No frameworks.
 Just raw **HTML + CSS** beauty.